springyworks/burnko/README.md

 Then, at runtime, a custom low-level kernel will be automatically created for your specific implementation and will rival a handcrafted GPU implementation.
-The kernel consists of about 60 lines of WGSL [WebGPU Shading Language]("https://www.w3.org/TR/WGSL/https://www.w3.org/TR/WGSL/"), an extremely verbose lower level shader language you probably don't want to program your deep learning models in!
+The kernel consists of about 60 lines of WGSL [WebGPU Shading Language]("https://www.w3.org/TR/WGSL/https://www.w3.org/TR/WGSL/"), an verbose lower level shader language you probably don't want to program your deep learning models in!

 </details>